MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-deployment-testing.md

 - Automate CI-CD to scale worker agents as needed.
   - Keeps the compute utilization high, based on the current demand, avoiding unnecessary capacity allocation.
   - Only scale out when necessary, and when not testing, scale in.
+For example, ensure there is no idle compute in test environments.
   - Consider optimized platform services like a container over testing in a VM, utilizing the platform to reduce maintenance.

 ## Profiling and measuring